n0-ware/book-of-n0ware/knowledge-base/concepts/web_tech/cookies.md

 3. Zero or more attributes (name/value pairs)
 	- Store information such as expiration, flags, domain, etc

-Attackers are really only concerned with the `Name` and `Value` of a cookie.
-The webserver handles the remaining components.
+Attackers are mstly concerned with the `Name` and `Value` of a cookie.
+The owebserver handles the remaining components.

 | Component | Purpose | Example |
 | :-: | :-: | :-: |